JacobCWard/fribidixetex/README.md

 FriBidiTeX understands some special comments to control its behaviour:

-* `%unibidion`: activate FriBidiTeX special handling.
+* `%BIDION`: activate FriBidiTeX special handling.
-* `%unibidioff`: stop it
+* `%BIDIOFF`: stop it
-* `%unibidiLTR`: the document is mainly left-to-right with some right-to-left text.
+* `%BIDILTR`: the document is mainly left-to-right with some right-to-left text.

 Example
 -------